Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Liver function tests look for enzymes in your blood that mean liver problems.
 They also test your liver's ability to make certain substances and look at how well your liver filters your blood.

-You may need additional tests to look for viral DNA or RNA.
+You may need other tests to look for viral DNA or RNA.
+Testing for other hepatitis viruses may also be performed.

 Test results for these viruses can mean you have:

 Hepatitis A. Normal results are negative, meaning you don't have the IgM antibody in your blood.
-The antibody appears three to four weeks after you are exposed to the virus.
-The antibody peaks about a month after symptoms appear, and typically can't be detected three to four months after symptoms begin.
+The antibody shows up 3 to 4 weeks after you are exposed to the virus.
+The antibody peaks about a month after symptoms appear, and typically can't be detected 3 to 4 months after symptoms begin.
 If your test results are positive, it doesn't necessarily mean you have a current infection.
 It may mean you had an infection in the past or it's a false-positive.

 Hepatitis B. Normal results are negative, meaning you don't have the HBsAg antigen in your blood.
-It's usually found if you have either acute or chronic infection.
-It usually appears two to six weeks after you are exposed to the virus.
-The antigen peaks shortly before or after symptoms begin, and typically can't be detected one to three months after it peaks.
+The HBsAgis usually found if you have either acute or chronic infection.
+It usually shows up 2 to 6 weeks after you are exposed to the virus.
+The antigen peaks shortly before or after symptoms begin, and typically can't be detected 1 to 3 months after it peaks.

 Hepatitis C. Normal results are negative, meaning you don't have the IgG antibody in your blood.
-The antibody may peak six to 12 months after you are exposed to the virus.
+The antibody may peak 6 to 12 months after you are exposed to the virus.

-A past infection with hepatitis A can give a false-positive for a current infection.
+A past infection with hepatitis A can give a false-positive result.
+This means it shows you have a current infection even though you do not.

 You don't need to prepare for this test.
-But talk with your health care provider about your risk factors for hepatitis infection.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+But talk with your healthcare provider about your risk factors for hepatitis infection.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.